 6. Edit later.

 Write now.
 Edit later.
 It really is that simple.
-Allow yourself to write bad words, dumb words, words you know you’ll need to fix later.
+Allow yourself to write bad words, terrible words, words you know you’ll need to fix later.
 Guess what?
 They all count toward your word count.
 Write them down, and fix them later.

 7. Talk (or journal) about NaNoWriMo as much as you need to.